 Personal trainer requirements to start your career

-You will need a recognised level 2 Fitness Instructor qualification and a level 3 Personal Trainer qualification.
+You will need a recognised level 2 Gym Instructor qualification and a level 3 Personal Trainer qualification.
 If you are starting out the simplest and most cost effective qualification route is to complete a PT course package which leads to both your level 2 and level 3 qualifications.
-Or, if you’re already a Fitness Instructor you can jump straight onto your level 3 Personal Trainer course.
+Or, if you’re already a Gym Instructor you can jump straight onto your level 3 Personal Trainer course.

 It’s important to know that your course should also meet the following personal training requirements.

 - Combine theory and gym based practical training.

 - Be accredited by the fitness industry through CIMSPA recognition.

 - Provide training in anatomy and physiology, client screening and programme design, how to instruct personal training as well as nutrition for Fitness Professionals.